appcues/appcues-react-native-module/README.md

 ### Prerequisites

 **React Native** - your application should use React Native version 0.73 or above.
 Applications using Expo should use version 50 or above.
+The New Architecture is fully supported starting with version 4.4.0.

 **Android** - your application's `build.gradle` must have a `compileSdkVersion` of 34+ and `minSdkVersion` of 21+.
 Your project should use the Android Gradle Plugin (AGP) version 8 or above.
 ```